h365chen/socassess/docs/src/configure_email.md

 feature is enabled (`ai = true`), since it allows instructors to review the generated AI feedback.

-This is what students will see with several lines hidden:
+This is what students will see:

 ```feedback
 # Feedback